furudean/webchain/README.md

 # webchain

-webchain is a decentralized [webring](https://en.wikipedia.org/wiki/Webring), where each member website can nominate others, creating a walkable graph of trust.
+webchain is a decentralized [webring](https://en.wikipedia.org/wiki/Webring), a distributed webring where members nominate new ones, creating a walkable graph of trust.

 This repository contains code for a [crawler](crawler) that can discover the webchain